Open-EO/openeo.org/documentation/1.0/glossary.md

 - a weekly time series may be aggregated to monthly values by computing the `mean` for all values in a month (grouping predicate: months)
 - _spatial_ aggregation involves computing e.g. _mean_ pixel values on a 100 x 100 m grid, from 10 m x 10 m pixels, where each original pixel is assigned uniquely to a larger pixel (grouping predicate: 100 m x 100 m grid cells)

-### `resample`: changing data cube geometry
+### resample: changing data cube geometry

-Resampling considers the case where we have data at one resolution and coordinate reference system, and need values at another.
+Resampling - using the `resample_*` processes - considers the case where we have data at one resolution and coordinate reference system, and need values at another.
 In case we have values at a 100 m x 100 m grid and need values at a 10 m x 10 m grid, the original values will be reused many times, and may be simply assigned to the nearest high resolution grid cells (nearest neighbor method), or may be interpolated using various methods (e.g. by bilinear interpolation).
 This is often called _upsampling_ or _upscaling_.

 Resampling from finer to coarser grid is a special case of aggregation often called _downsampling_ or _downscaling_.